About criminal history checks

 International criminal history checks

 It is the responsibility of the applicant or practitioner to request and pay for this service through an AHPRA approved supplier.
 This supplier will provide the international criminal history check report to the applicant or registered practitioner, and directly to AHPRA.
+It is important to note that your ICHC result is valid for three months from the date of issue.
+A statutory declaration or new ICHC may be required if your result is no longer valid.

 More information is available on our International criminal history checks page.